 So next time you're shopping for comfortable clothing - jeans, a t-shirt, hoodie, denim jacket, etc., especially for a child, you can relax and appreciate that there are people who protect us by just publicizing the facts.
 The style of that hoodie is all you want to be paying attention to.

 U.S. Consumer Product Safety Commission

-Under the agency’s jurisdiction, the U.S. Consumer Product Safety Commission is charged with protecting the public from unreasonable risks of injuryand / or death associated with the use of thousands of types of consumer products.
+Under the agency’s jurisdiction, the U.S. Consumer Product Safety Commission is charged with protecting the public from unreasonable risks of injuryand / or death associated with the use of thousands of types of consumer products, in this case, casual apparel.
 Deaths, injuries, and property damage from consumer product incidents cost the US more than $1 trillion annually.